-Many agencies that are using connectors like Supermetrics or Funnel are experiencing performance issues when working with Data Studio once datasets get bigger and the reason is that you are most likely skipping an important step.
+Many agencies that are using connectors like Supermetrics or Funnel are experiencing performance issues when working with Looker Studio (formerly Data Studio) once datasets get bigger and the reason is that you are most likely skipping an important step.

-In a second step you then push out the data to Data Studio, which is designed to visualize data, but ideally you want to be working with finished tables here.
+In a second step you then push out the data to Looker Studio, which is designed to visualise data, but ideally you want to be working with finished tables here.

 Think of it this way: Google is giving you two highly performant tools that integrate seamlessly.
-BigQuery to prepare and process datasets and Data Studio to visualize the tables.
+BigQuery to prepare and process datasets and Looker Studio to visualise the tables.
 Two use cases, two tools.

-BigQuery also makes it super easy to push your data out to other data visualization platforms like Tableau, Looker, Microsoft Power BI and more if you want to switch things up.
+BigQuery also makes it super easy to push your data out to other data visualisation platforms like Tableau, Looker, Microsoft Power BI and more if you want to switch things up.